-Making the right choice for owners, buyers, and lenders.
+Making the right choice for boat owners, buyers, and lenders.

-Although options do exist, this will most likely become a matter of
+Although options may exist, this is more often a matter of compliance when

 location, an owner's citizenship, and